 I am a lecturer for the Committee on Degrees in History & Literature at Harvard University.
-Last year, I was a postdoctoral fellow at Carnegie Mellon University's Center for African American Urban Studies & the Economy (CAUSE).
-I completed my PhD at Harvard University where I studied African American history.
+Previously, I was a postdoctoral fellow at Carnegie Mellon University's Center for African American Urban Studies & the Economy (CAUSE).
+I completed my PhD in the History Department at Harvard University where I focused on African American history.

-I won the Urban History Association's Arnold Hirsch Award for Best Article in a Scholarly Journal for my article published in the Journal of American History article, “Making Motherhood a Felony: African American Women’s Welfare Rights Activism in New Orleans & the End of Suitable Home Laws, 1959-1962,” I detail how African American women who received money from Aid to Dependent Children in New Orleans made the American welfare state more equitable for black women throughout the United States.
-The black mothers in New Orleans organized an international campaign to end onerous “suitable home” laws that state legislatures passed in the 1950s.
+I won the Urban History Association's Arnold Hirsch Award for Best Article in a Scholarly Journal for my article published in the Journal of American History, “Making Motherhood a Felony: African American Women’s Welfare Rights Activism in New Orleans & the End of Suitable Home Laws, 1959-1962.”
+The article details how African American women who received money from Aid to Dependent Children in New Orleans made the American welfare state more equitable for Black women throughout the United States.
+The mothers in New Orleans organized an international campaign to end onerous “suitable home” laws that state legislatures passed in the 1950s.
 The article demonstrates that their protests compelled mainstream civil rights organizations and the federal government to address racist welfare policies.
 You can find a PDF of the article here.

 I hold a B.A. in African American Studies & History from the University of Rochester.
 I finished 1 physical education credit shy of an A.A. degree at Jefferson Community College.
-Before starting graduate school, I worked for three years at the Legal Aid Society of Rochester.
+Before starting graduate school, I worked for three years at the Legal Aid Society of Rochester as a Housing Coordinator.